arthurbernierjr/http-videos/the-two-key-components-of-an-http-request/README.md

 ```

 1. The **HTTP method** (**GET** in the example above) is specified.
 This is kind of like an action that we want to perform.  **GET** would retrieve information, but you have other methods for creating, update, and deleting.
-2. The path/endpoint (**/puppies** in the example), also referred to as the URI.
+2. The path/endpoint (**/puppies** in the example).
 This is kind of like the location of the resource upon which you are acting.

-> 🧠 A URI is not the same as a URL - A URI only identifies the requested resource, instead of specifying the full location as a URL would.
-For example, a URI of /puppies might correspond to a URL of https://awebsiteaboutdogs.com/puppies

 These are considered the key components because most web applications use them to determine what to do in response to a request.